How long will it take to be initiated?

-A Pi Chi is a disaffiliated sorority member who acts as your counselor or guide during Formal Recruitment.
+A Pi Chi, or Panhellenic Counselor, is a disaffiliated sorority member who acts as your counselor or guide during Formal Recruitment.
 She is your go-to-girl during the recruitment process.
-Your counselor will be in contact with you via OrgSync.
-Instructions for OrgSync can be found here.
+Your counselor will be in contact with you through phone and email the first week of August.

 How does Formal Recruitment Work?

 Formal Recruitment is the main process the five NPC sororities at UCA use to recruit new members.
-It's a three day process that takes place in mid-September.
-Formal Recruitment is a mutual selection process - just as the sororities are narrowing down the number of women attending each round, you (as the Potential New Member) are indicating to Panhellenic which events you would like to attend the next day.
+It’s a three round process that takes place in late August.
+Formal Recruitment is a mutual selection process – just as the sororities are narrowing down the number of women attending each round, you (as the Potential New Member) are indicating to Panhellenic which events you would like to attend the next day.

 All women will visit all 5 sororities during the First Round, however, the remaining process will be by invitation only.
 As soon as the parties end for the day, you will give Panhellenic a ranked list of the sororities in preference order.
 For the Second Round, you will be able to attend up to 4 events; so after the First Round, you will let us know which 4 sororities would be on your ideal schedule.
 Our system sees which of those 4 have invited you back; if one does not invite you back, the system then tries to see if you were invited back to your next preference to make your schedule full.

 For the Second Round, you could attend up to 4 events.
 After those rounds end, the same process will happen again and you will be asked to submit a ranked list of the sororities in preference order.
 For the Third (and final) Round, you will be able to attend up to 2 events; so after the Second Round, you will let us know which 2 sororities will be on your ideal schedule.